 - Convenience.
 You can electronically file 24 hours a day, 7 days a week.

 - Security.
 Your tax return information is encrypted and transmitted over secure lines to ensure confidentiality.

 - Accuracy.
-Electronic filed returns have 13 percent fewer errors than paper returns.
+Electronically filed returns have fewer errors than paper returns.

 - Direct Deposit.
 You can have your refund direct deposited into your bank account.

 - Proof of Filing.
 An acknowledgment is issued when your return is received and accepted.

 You can e-file unless any of the following apply: